dreamfactorysoftware/platform-wiki/setup-guide/archive/Ad-impression-tracking.md

 <a name="intro"/>
 ## Introduction

-Although most of our SnowPlow examples focus on website/app tracking, SnowPlow is also a powerful tool for tracking and analyzing display ad impressions across your ad network or websites.
+Although most of our Snowplow examples focus on website/app tracking, Snowplow is also a powerful tool for tracking and analyzing display ad impressions across your ad network or websites.

-Simply append the SnowPlow tracking code to your adserver's ad tags, and every ad impression (and thus web visitor) will be sent by SnowPlow to Amazon S3 for warehousing.
+Simply append the Snowplow tracking code to your adserver's ad tags, and every ad impression (and thus web visitor) will be sent by Snowplow to Amazon S3 for warehousing.
 This is especially useful if you are using a hosted adserver which does not give you access to your own "atomic" ad impression data.

 Warehousing your ad impression data on Amazon S3 is an excellent first step in building a custom Data Management Platform ([DMP] [dmp]) to start to define audience segments and track advertising effectiveness.